alexding123/commontime/README.md

 to clone the environmental variables set on the cloud to your local machine for development.

+`cd` back to the project root directory.

 ### Local Development

 My preferred setup is to have two shells open to the root directory of the project.
 On one, run `npm start` for the React development server.
-On another, run `firebase emulators:start --only functions` to start the Firebase function emulators.
+On another, run `npm run emulate` to start the Firebase function emulators.

 You may access the [Firebase cloud console](https://console.firebase.google.com/) to play with the database.